Merce-ksa/atriviateGame/README.md

 ```

 ## API OpenTrivia
-To obtain the information, we have used the [OpenTrivia](https://opentdb.com/) API.
+To obtain the questions, we have used the [OpenTrivia](https://opentdb.com/) API.